 . . .
 From this description of my Lands, with the aid of Evans’s or Hutchins’s map of that Country, a good general knowledge of their situation may be obtained by those who incline to become adventurers in the settlement of them. . .

-Hutchins' A New Map of the Western Parts of Virginia . . . was not only the best but also the largest map of the midwest in print, and as such was the logical vehicle to educate European, British and American investors about the region's geography.
-It shows the region between the Great Lakes and the Ohio River, west to the Mississippi, which would become the Northwest Territory in 1787, and immediately became the site of the most extensive land speculation in American history.
-A number of land companies were established in the territory by prominent Americans, who immediately sought European, particularly French, investors to finance their projects.
-Their efforts coincided with the French Revolution, which resulted in a great flight of capital from France.
-The rapidly growing United States, with its abundant natural resources, seemed to offer the safe haven that French bankers, merchants and aristocrats were seeking, as an alternative to the chaos of Revolutionary France.
+Hutchins' A New Map of the Western Parts of Virginia . . . was not only the best available map, it was also by far the largest map of what would become American Midwest, Kentucky and Tennessee.
+A as such, it became the logical vehicle to educate European, British and American investors about the region's geography.
+Hutchins map shows the region between the Great Lakes and the Ohio River, west to the Mississippi, which would become the Northwest Territory in 1787, the region which immediately became the site of the most extensive land speculation in American history.
+Many newly organized land companies were established in the Northwest Territory by prominent Americans, who in turn promoted speculative opportunities to European investors.

-While not properly appreciated today, the influx of European capital had a formative impact on the development of the midwest.
-By the end of the eighteenth century, vast tracts of the U. S. backcountry, including the Northwest Territory, were owned by foreign investors, or reliant on foreign investment.
+While somewhat underappreciated in modern times, the influx of European capital was instrumental to the development of the Midwest.
+By the end of the 18th century, vast tracts of America's backcountry, including the Northwest Territory, had been acquired or financed by foreign investment.
 As François Furstenberg notes in his remarkable analysis of the role of European capital in Frontier America:

 [the] funneling of European capital into the northern and northwestern [American] backcountry may well be one of the most important-and most overlooked- features of the post-Revolutionary era , . .
 It was European capital, not American, that began to integrate the northern U. S. backcountry into the Atlantic world's trade networks.